First, something about sound.

 sometimes move it slightly to change the response of the instrument.

-Small changes can have a noticeable effect.
+Small changes can have a noticeable effect and some violinists ask makers to adjust its position occasionally.

 Under the belly on the bass foot side of the bridge is the bass